genn-team/genn/README.md

 ```bash
 docker run  --gpus=all -v .:/home gennteam/genn:latest script /home/test.py
 ```
-Typically, such scripts will be in a volume mounted into the container.
-Here the current directory on the host is mounted as ``/home`` inside the container.
+Typically, such scripts will be in a volume mounted into the container and, here the current directory on the host is mounted into ``/home`` in the container.
 In order for this command to work correctly, you typically need to use the ``LOCAL_USER_ID`` and ``LOCAL_GROUP_ID`` environment variables described below to give the container correct permissions.

 ### Interactive mode
-If you want to use the GeNN C++ tools, install some additional packages etc you can also launch your own executable with the GeNN container.
+If you want to use the GeNN C++ tools or install some additional packages etc you can also launch your own executable from the GeNN container.
 For examples you could run an interactive dash shell with:
 ```bash
 docker run -it --gpus=all gennteam/genn:latest /bin/sh